Some Success Stories

 Songsuk Kim (Class of 2009) is a native of South Korea where she earned a BS in landscape architecture from Sunchon National University.
 Upon graduation from the School, she accepted a position as gardener here at the Garden’s Enid A. Haupt Conservatory.

-Amanda J. Kozora (Class of 2009) works for Vert Gardens, Inc. as an estate gardener at three private homes located on the eastern end of Long Island.
+Amanda J. Kozora (Class of 2009) works for Aero Studios, Ltd as an estate gardener at a historical home in Bellport, NY.

 Sarah Owens (Class of 2009) has a bachelors degree in sculpture and a previous career as a ceramics artist prior to joining the School.
 Upon graduation, she became the rosarian at Brooklyn Botanic Garden (http://www.bbg.org).